-Relocating an existing building to a new site within the city in most cases, does not require resource consent.
-The exception to this is within character area overlays.
+Relocating an existing building to a new site within the city will, in most cases, not require resource consent unless the site is within a Character area overlay.

 A building is not permitted to be relocated onto a new site until all necessary consents have been obtained from the Council.